-a.s.r. life provides DC pension products with recurring premiums, in which benefits are based on investment returns on selected funds, in some cases with guarantees.
-It has been six years since a.s.r. life successfully launched its DC proposition, with the employee pension product 'WerknemersPensioen' (WnP).
-In 2020, the WnP had almost 105,000 active participants and € 1.9 billion in AuM all invested in SRI funds.
-In addition to the fixed annuity product, a.s.r. life introduced a new pension product in 2019, the variable pension.
-This product offers customers a product for the payout phase of their pension, with an appropriate balance between risk and return. a.s.r. life also offered DB products, but due to market changes these products are no longer sold since a couple of years.
+a.s.r. life provides DC pension products with recurring premiums, in which benefits are based on investment returns on selected funds, in some cases with guarantees. a.s.r. life's DC proposition concerns the employee pension product (Werknemers Pensioen (WnP)).
+In 2021, WnP had almost 130,000 active participants and € 3.0 billion in AuM all invested in SRI funds.
+The number of active participants at Brand New Day IORP grew to 120,000 and the invested capital to € 1.9 billion.
+In addition to the fixed annuity product, a.s.r. life also has the variable pension annuity.
+This offers customers a product for the payout phase of their pension, with an appropriate balance between risk and return. a.s.r. life also offered DB products, but due to market changes these products are no longer actively sold.

-Term life insurance, the sole selling individual life proposition, consists of traditional life insurance policies which pay out death benefits without a savings or investment feature. a.s.r. life's term life insurance products are mainly sold in combination with mortgage loans or investment accounts, and generally require recurring premium payments.
+Term life insurance, the sole individual life proposition actively sold, consists of traditional life insurance policies which provide death benefits payments without a savings or investment feature. a.s.r. life's term life insurance products are mainly sold in combination with mortgage loans or investment accounts, and generally require recurring premium payments.
 All other individual life products are managed as a closed service book.